eyeplum/swift-foundation-dev/README.md

 # swift-foundation-dev

 Dockerfile for building Docker image with full development dependencies for `swift-corelibs-foundation`.

-## Use this image to develop Swift.org projects
+## Howto

-If you want to build / test Swift.org projects, first pull this image from docker hub:
+To build or test `swift-corelibs-foundation`, first pull this image from docker hub:

 ```
 docker pull eyeplum/swift-foundation-dev